Eleventh Amendment Facts

 The Eleventh Amendment to the United States Constitution was ratified on February 7, 1795.
 It was the first amendment outside of the Bill of Rights, the original ten amendments adopted in 1791.

+What is this amendment in simple terms?
 The Eleventh Amendment says that U.S. courts can’t hear cases and make decisions against a state if the state is sued by a citizen who lives in another state or by a person who lives in another country.

 States have “sovereign immunity.”
 This means they are protected from being sued (unlike individuals or businesses) unless they give permission or the federal government gives permission.